GLOCK® Compatible Jig

 While building a firearm from scratch for personal use is legal under federal law with no paperwork or FFL required, certain states have placed restrictions on this practice, or have otherwise banned gun-making kits like these.
 Before ordering, be sure to verify whether your state is restricted on our Shipping & Returns Policy page.

-- Requires basic hand tools and no experience
+- Requires basic hand tools and little to no experience

-- Most affordable way to build an AR or GLOCK-compatible pistol
+- Most affordable way to build a GLOCK-compatible pistol

 - Built-in safeguards and easy-to-follow instructions

-- All kits proudly made in the USA
+- All jigs and bits proudly made in the USA

 Your custom pistol build awaits.

 DISCLAIMER: If you are new to the world of DIY gun building, you likely have a lot of questions and rightfully so.
 It’s an area that has a lot of questions that, without the correct answers, could have some serious implications.
 At 80-lower.com, we are by no means providing this content on our website to serve as legal advice or legal counsel.
 We encourage each and every builder to perform their own research around their respective State laws as well as educating themselves on the Federal laws.
 When performing your own research, please be sure that you are getting your information from a reliable source.